6 best fruits and vegetables to keep your dog strong and happy

 Chewing on carrots can also clean your dog’s teeth by removing plaque.

-Another health benefit of carrots for dogs is the low caloric intake.
+Another health benefit of carrots for dogs is their low-calorie content.
 This makes these veggies good for maintaining a healthy weight.

 You can also serve them cooked or raw, but raw carrots offer a satisfying crunch many dogs enjoy.